-Above all, her troubled mind doesn’t give her a chance to realise that the “evil” is she herself, but not her mom or other folks around.
+Above all, her troubled mind doesn’t give her a chance to realize that the “evil” is she herself, but not her mom or other folks around.

-As Frances is not able to learn lessons that life and karma give to her, she continuously re-return to suffering, that is steadily increasing.
+As Frances cannot learn lessons that life and karma give to her, she continuously re-return to suffering, which is steadily increasing.

 However, the ending of the film is positive.

-“Cleaned-up” peaceful Frances gives an interview on TV where she confirmes her ability to deep thinking about herself and higher powers.
+“Cleaned-up” peaceful Frances gives an interview on TV where she confirms her ability to think deeply about herself and the Higher Powers.

 give a hand